lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

+### 2020
+- How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers by Sönke Ahrens (January)

 ### 2019
 - Never Split the Difference: Negotiating As If Your Life Depended On It (November)
 - Factotum by Charles Bukowski (September)